CoreyGonzalez178/Exam-Proficiency-Analysis-NYC-DOE-Schools/README.md

 4. English and Math proficiencies are relatively equal per school and district
 5. The Bronx is, by far, the lowest performing borough with only 37% of students proficient in English and 36% proficient in Math.
 6. Queens is barely the highest performing borough with a 55% proficiency in English and a 57% proficiency in Math.
-8. All boroughs have relatively equal attendance rates
+7. All boroughs have relatively equal attendance rates
-9. The city as a whole has an average daily attendance rate of approximately 89%
+8. New York City has an average daily rate of approximately 89%
-10.
+9. Correlation between each demographic measure and exam proficiency are as follows:
+- Asian:			45% for English, 60% for Math
+- Black:			-36% for English, -49% for Math
+- Hispanic: 			-47% for English, -51% for Math
+- Multi-Racial: 		51% for English, 53% for Math
+- Native American: 		-6% for English, -5% for Math
+- White: 			61% for English, 68% for Math
+- Students with Disabilities:	-44% for English, -54% for Math
+- English Language Learners:	-30% for English, -23% for Math
+10. The data review indicates there is a wide gap between each demographics that would need to be addressed to ensure all students regardless of location or demographics are receiving the same quality education.

+### Recommendations

+Based on the analysis, schools in disadvantaged communities of NYC should find alternative methods to increase and maintain attendance.
+Below are some recommended actions:

+- Increased parent involvement with positive incentives for parent's to attend parent/teacher conferences and fun school events
+- Increased parent/teacher communication by scheduling routine parent check-in dates